 If you want to stay in a Hawaii Volcanoes National Park hotel, Volcano House is the only hotel located within the park.
 It first opened in 1846 and sits on the rim of Kilauea’s Halemaumau crater.
 Read my full review HERE.

 People come from all over the world to experience its iconic location, rich cultural legacy, and warm Hawaiian hospitality.
-If you are planning a Volcanoes National Park vacation, you’ll definitely want to stay at the Volcano House Hotel.
+If you plan a Volcanoes National Park vacation, you’ll definitely want to stay at the Volcano House Hotel.
 Check out the latest prices and more details.

 Rainforest Stay at Volcano Village

 This cute, modern vacation rental is just 3 miles from the entrance to Hawaii Volcanoes National Park.
-It can sleep 4 people and they have a hot tub!
+It can sleep four people, and they have a hot tub!
 Check out the latest prices and more details.

 Lava Lodge at Volcano Village

-Just one mile from the entrance to Hawaii Volcanoes National Park is Volcano Village, in the old Ohi’a lush rainforest.
+Just one mile from the Hawaii Volcanoes National Park entrance is Volcano Village, in the old Ohi’a lush rainforest.
 You can easily walk to popular Volcano restaurants and shops.
 Check out the latest prices and more details.

 Treehouse Cottage at Kilauea Volcano